-Hungary: MOL vs Croatia INA, Arbitration settles the dispute over INA’s gas too23.
-September 2014. / SEE Energy News
+Hungary: MOL vs Croatia INA, Arbitration settles the dispute over INA’s gas too, SEE Energy News

 International Centre for Settlement of Investment Disputes (ICSID) started arbitration proceedings that Hungarian MOL commenced against Croatia Government as INA’s co-owner.

 In arbitration request filed in November 2013, MOL as the owner of 49% of INA’s shares claims that government didn’t fulfill duties about gas business as provided by the Master agreement and its appendixes from 2009.